 When To Call a Doctor

 Call your doctor if:

 You have urinary incontinence that begins suddenly.
 This is called acute incontinence.
 It is often caused by urinary tract problems or medicines and can be easily corrected.
 The involuntary release of urine is enough of a problem that you need to wear an absorbent pad, or if incontinence interferes with your life in any way.
 Don't be embarrassed to discuss urinary incontinence with your doctor.
 Urinary incontinence is not an inevitable result of aging.
 Most women with incontinence can be helped or cured.

-If you have urinary incontinence that develops slowly, you may be able to control the problem yourself.
-For more information, see Home Treatment.
+If you have Urinary Incontinence that develops slowly, you may be able to control the problem yourself.
+For more information, see Home Treatment within this article.
 If home treatment is not effective, or if incontinence interferes with your lifestyle, ask your doctor about other treatments.

 Feed the body the necessary ingredients using whole food supplements helps to eliminate the weakness at its source.